lakshayknows/sentiment-analysis-the_exorcist_series/README.md

 * The lack of descriptive language or specific criticisms makes the review feel vague and unhelpful.

 Overall, this review seems to suggest that the reviewer was disappointed or underwhelmed by the movie, but they're not providing any concrete reasons why.

-This output clearly shows that the direct prompt led to a correct interpretation, while the more complex persona prompt caused the model to "hallucinate" incorrect reasoning, resulting in a failed classification.🚀 How to Run1.
-Clone the Repositorygit clone <your-repository-url>
+This output clearly shows that the direct prompt led to a correct interpretation, while the more complex persona prompt caused the model to "hallucinate" incorrect reasoning, resulting in a failed classification.

+🚀 How to Run
+1. Clone the Repository
+git clone <your-repository-url>
 cd <your-repository-name>

-2. Set Up a Virtual Environment (Recommended)python -m venv venv source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
+2. Set Up a Virtual Environment (Recommended) python -m venv venv source venv/bin/activate  # On Windows, use `venv\Scripts\activate`

+3. Install Dependencies
-3. Install Dependenciespip install -r requirements.txt
+pip install -r requirements.txt

-4. Set Up Environment VariablesCreate a .env file in the root directory and add your Hugging Face API token:HUGGINGFACEHUB_API_TOKEN="hf_xxxxxxxxxxxxxxxxxxxx"
+4. Set Up Environment Variables
+Create a .env file in the root directory and add your Hugging Face API token:

-5. Run the ApplicationExecute the main script to see the sentiment analysis in action:python app.py 🛠️ Tools and Libraries UsedPythonPandas: For data manipulation and preprocessing.NLTK & TextBlob: For NLP cleaning tasks like tokenization, lemmatization, and spelling correction.LangChain: For orchestrating the interaction with the language model and managing prompts.Hugging Face Hub: For accessing the pre-trained language model.Napkin.ai: Used to create the visual flowchart for the final submission.
+HUGGINGFACEHUB_API_TOKEN="hf_xxxxxxxxxxxxxxxxxxxx"

+5. Run the Application
+Execute the main script to see the sentiment analysis in action:

+python app.py

+🛠️ Tools and Libraries Used
+Python

+Pandas: For data manipulation and preprocessing.

+NLTK & TextBlob: For NLP cleaning tasks like tokenization, lemmatization, and spelling correction.

+LangChain: For orchestrating the interaction with the language model and managing prompts.

+Hugging Face Hub: For accessing the pre-trained language model.

+Napkin.ai: Used to create the visual flowchart for the final submission.